PayMaya/PayMaya-JS-SDK-v2/README.md

 ---

 #### `createSinglePayment(singlePaymentRequestObject)`
-This method creates single payment redirection, allowing user to finalize transaction on PayMaya gate.
+This method creates a single payment redirection, allowing the user to finalize the transaction.

 Returns `Promise<void>`